qmacro/teched-jq-talk/README.md

 "Europe (Frankfurt)"
 ```

-Now for a bit of string manipulation, using a regexp-based substitutin, to remove any " - ..." parts:
+Now for a bit of string manipulation, using a regexp-based substitution, to remove any " - ..." parts:

 ```jq
 .datacenters[]